 Freedmen’s Bureau Marriage Records

 In addition to the above mentioned services, the Freedmen’s Bureau “legalized” the plantation marriages of many former slaves.
-These records have not yet been indexed, and the format varies by state, but many include names, ages, and residences; number of children; former “companions,” how many years they were together, and the reason for separation (in some cases this was "sale"); and color of bride, groom, and both sets of parents.
+These records have not yet been indexed, and the format varies by state, but many include names, ages, and residences; color of bride, groom, and both sets of parents; number of children; names of former “companions,” how many years they were together, and the reason for separation.
+Sadly, so many entries list this reason as "sale."

 Click here to browse the records of the Freedmen's Bureau.